Cursed soldiers: Historical background

-In the summer of 1944, as Soviet forces fighting against Nazi Germany advanced into Poland, the USSR set up a provisional puppet regime of Poland called the Polish Committee of National Liberation.
-The new regime was aware that the Polish Resistance (whose chief component was the Armia Krajowa or Home Army) and Underground State loyal to the Polish government-in-exile would have to be destroyed before they could gain complete control over Poland.
+In the summer of 1944, as Soviet forces advanced into Poland, the USSR set up a provisional client state called the Polish Committee of National Liberation.
+The new government was aware that the Polish Resistance (whose chief component was the Armia Krajowa or Home Army) and Underground State loyal to the Polish government-in-exile would have to be destroyed before they could gain complete control over Poland.
 Władysław Gomułka, future General Secretary of the Polish United Workers' Party, said that "Soldiers of the Armia Krajowa (AK) are a hostile element which must be removed without mercy".
 Another prominent communist, Roman Zambrowski, said that the AK had to be "exterminated".

 The Armia Krajowa officially disbanded on 19 January 1945 to prevent a slide into armed conflict with the Red Army and the increasing threat of civil war over Poland's sovereignty.
-However, many resistance units decided to continue with their struggle for Polish independence, regarding Soviet forces as new occupiers.
+However, many resistance cells decided to continue their struggle for Polish independence, and regarded Soviet forces as merely the new occupiers.
 Soviet partisans in Poland had already been ordered by Moscow on 22 June 1943 to engage Polish partisans in combat.

-According to Marek Jan Chodakiewicz's review of Bogdan Musial's Sowjetische Partisanen book, "Musial’s study suggests that the Soviets seldom attacked German military and police targets.
-They preferred to assault the poorly armed and trained Belarusan and Polish self-defense forces.
-The guerrillas torched and leveled Polish landed estates much more frequently than they blew up military transports and assaulted other hard targets."
-The main forces of the Red Army (Northern Group of Forces) and the NKVD began conducting operations against the Armia Krajowa (AK) during and directly after the launch of Operation Tempest, the aim of which was for the Polish resistance to seize control of cities and areas occupied by the Germans while the latter were preparing their defenses against the advancing Soviets.
-The Soviet leader Joseph Stalin planned to ensure that an independent Poland would never reemerge in the postwar period.
+According to Marek Jan Chodakiewicz's review of Bogdan Musial's book Sowjetische Partisanen, "Musial's study suggests that the Soviets seldom attacked German military and police targets.
+They preferred to assault the poorly armed and poorly trained Belarusan and Polish self-defense forces.
+Soviet guerrillas torched and leveled Polish landed estates much more frequently than they blew up military transports and assaulted other hard targets."
+The main forces of the Red Army (the Northern Group of Forces) and the NKVD began conducting operations against the Home Army (Armia Krajowa, A.K.) during and directly after the launch of Operation Tempest, the Polish resistance's effort to seize control of cities and areas occupied by the Germans while the latter were preparing their defenses against the advancing Soviets.
+Soviet leader Joseph Stalin planned to ensure that an independent Poland would never reemerge in the postwar period.